 The following daffodil cultivars have been selected for their spectacular spring blooms as well as their complementary flowering times.
 Plant the bulbs in autumn for spring displays year after year.

-is a bold March-April flowering variety has clear golden petals with a contrasting orange trumpet.
-It grows to 35cm so is perfect for growing in the border for a splash of bright colour.
+Narcissus 'Jetfire' is a bold March-April flowering variety with clear golden petals and a contrasting orange trumpet.
+It grows to 20cm so is perfect for growing in the border for a splash of bright colour.

 'Rijnveld's Early Sensation'